Skip to main content

 The 2000s marked a renaissance for quality pies in Singapore.
 As food culture became more sophisticated and Singaporeans developed a deeper appreciation for artisan craftsmanship, small bakeries focused on handmade, quality pies began to emerge.

-This was the environment that Andy’s Pie Pantry was born into.
+This was the environment that Andy’s Pie: Pantry Tips was born into.
 In 2025, we launched as a curated directory with a simple mission: to connect Singaporeans with artisan pie makers who honor traditional pie-making while incorporating the diverse flavors of Singapore.

 We weren’t alone.
 Bakeries across Singapore began emphasizing quality ingredients, traditional techniques, and innovative flavor combinations.
 The artisan food movement had arrived.